docktermj/pine-trace-at-binks-forest/docs/20231022-october-feast/README.md

 ## Rain Date

-If it rains on Sunday, the alternate date is:
+If it rains on Sunday, the alternate date is the following Sunday:

 - **Where:** Near "Tot lot" on west end of Pine Trace development
 - **When:** Sunday, October 29, 2022 Starting at 3:00pm.
 Food served at 4:00pm.